ai4work-stage/docs/docs/eva/ai-agents/gale-agent/gale-agents.md

-# Workflow agent/GALE agent

-## Introduction
+# GALE Agent

-The Workflow agent / GALE Agent allows users to build agents directly with the **GALE platform** to deliver precise, contextually relevant responses to user queries in real time.
+The GALe or Workflow Agent allows users to build agents directly with the **GALE platform** to deliver precise, contextually relevant responses to user queries in real time.
 This streamlined approach simplifies the process of creating intelligent agents, enabling businesses to deploy solutions quickly and efficiently.

-Workflow agent / GALE Agent leverage APIs and combine retrieval and generation techniques to provide accurate and contextually relevant answers to user queries.
+The leverage APIs and combine retrieval and generation techniques to provide accurate and contextually relevant answers to user queries.
 These agents are highly configurable, allowing users to select and fine-tune models from a variety of available options within the GALE platform.
 Once configured, these agents dynamically adapt to user inputs, providing real-time, intelligent answers in response.

-##  Create Workflow agent / GALE Agent
+##  Create GALE Agent

 To create a GALE Agent, follow the steps outlined below: